genestack/user-tutorials/source/tutorials/WGS_data_analysis/wgs-exploring-variants.rst

 and in splice site acceptor, respectively.
 Finally, we detected 6241 insertions and deletions in exons.
 Besides the statistics on the change type of the found mutations, report also contains quality and coverage information. *Quality histogram* shows quality distribution with minimum value of 3 and maximum value of 486 for the analysed data:

 |Quality|

-The following histogram shows *coverage.* For our data the mean coverage is 28.882 while the maximum coverage is 8,026.
+The following histogram shows *coverage*.
+For our data the mean coverage is 28.882 while the maximum coverage is 8,026.

 |coverage|